mqtt2go/mqtt2go.github.io/dev/add-wps.md

 5. When the TLS communication is established the MQTT end device subscribes to the __\<activation_code\>/activation__ topic and publishes _GET_CREDENTIALS_ request.
 6. As a response, SH-GW (MQTT broker) generates a new set of certificates that will be used for ongoing communication and publishes its CA certificate, login, and password to the MQTT end device.
 7. When the MQTT end device receives the certificate and MQTT credentials, a connection with the initialization broker is closed.
-8. Further MQTT end device connects to the MQTT broker with a certificate and credentials obtained in step 6 and subscribes to __\<device_id\>/topics__.
+8. Further MQTT end device connects to the MQTT broker with a certificate and credentials obtained in step 6 and subscribes to __\<dev_id\>/topic__.
 The certificate from step 6 is directly connected to the __device id__.
 Thus only the device with proper __device id__ value can utilize this certificate.
 This approach brings additional security to the device configuration process.
-9. In the next step, the MQTT end device publishes _GET_DEVICE_TOPICS_ request.
+9. In the next step, the MQTT end device publishes _GET_DEVICE_TOPIC_ request.
-10. As a result, MQTT broker publishes the message to __\<home_id\>/\<gw_id\>/add_device__ topics with __device id__ information to distinguish individual devices.
+10. As a result, MQTT broker publishes the message to __\<home_id\>/\<gw_id\>/add_device__ topic with __device id__ information to distinguish individual devices.
 11. MQTT broker then expects a message from MQTT Controller with the end device __name__, __group__, and __id__.
-12. Based on the information from the previous step, the MQTT broker generates a topic structure for the end device and publishes the topics to the __\<dev_id\>/topics__.
+12. Based on the information from the previous step, the MQTT broker generates a topic structure for the end device and publishes the device topic to the __\<dev_id\>/topic__.
-13. In what follows, the MQTT end device subscribes to its topics, and all ongoing communication happens according to the MQTT2GO standard.
+13. In what follows, the MQTT end device subscribes to its topic, and all ongoing communication happens according to the MQTT2GO standard.